shankar-r10n/spt-aca-hol/README.md

   ***

 **Steps**
-1. **Create the sample app** - Follow instructions in the [Create the sample app PDF](https://github.com/shankar-r10n/spt-aca-hol/blob/main/Lab1/Lab%201%20-%20Create%20Azure%20Container%20App%20-%20Azure%20Portal.pdf) to create the sample app.
+1. **Create the sample app** - Download & follow instructions in the [Create the sample app PDF](https://github.com/shankar-r10n/spt-aca-hol/blob/main/Lab1/Lab%201%20-%20Create%20Azure%20Container%20App%20-%20Azure%20Portal.pdf) to create the sample app.

    _The  [Lab 1 - Create Azure Container App - Azure Portal.pdf] is inside the [Lab 1] folder in this repo._

-   Note 1: After completing all the instructions in the PDF mentioned, please return here for the further steps of this lab.
+   Note 1: Complete all instructions in the PDF and then lease return to this README.md again - for the next steps of this Lab 1.
-         The PDF is _only_ for the _Create the sample app_ step.
+           The PDF is **_only_** for the _Create the sample app_ step.

    Note 2: Please note that the container image for this sample app is pulled from a public Docker repository.
    If you choose to utilize your own container image repository, utilize the [Lab1\src] folder and the associated Dockerfile to build and push the image to your          repository and substitute the values in the Container App creation step for the [Registry login server] and [Image and tag] values.